 The benefits of psilocybin are dependent upon several factors.
 The quality and dose of the substance administered, the “set” which refers to the intentions and preparation before, during and after the experience, and the “setting” which refers to the environment where the medication is administered.

-Psilocybin is a controlled substance in the United States, although Oregon, Denver, Santa Cruz CA, Oakland CA and Washington DC have“decriminalized” it.
+Psilocybin is a controlled substance in the United States, although Oregon, Denver, Santa Cruz CA, Oakland CA, Seattle, several cities in MA and Washington DC have“decriminalized” it.
 Psilocybin is now legal for therapeutic use in Oregon.
 Many people choose to travel to other countries who do not have legal barriers such as Brazil, Vietnam, Jamaica, and the Netherlands.
 There are a select number of practitioners providing therapeutic psilocybin experiences for healing under the religious freedom laws of the United States.